MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

 to see available fixtures (fixtures with leading _ are only shown if you add the -v option).
 Fixtures: a prime example of dependency injection

 Fixtures allow test functions to easily receive and work against specific pre-initialized application objects without having to care about import/setup/cleanup details.
-It’s a prime example of dependency injection where fixture functions take the role of the injector and test functions are the consumers of fixture objects. conftest.py: sharing fixture functions
+It's a prime example of dependency injection where fixture functions take the role of the injector and test functions are the consumers of fixture objects. conftest.py: sharing fixture functions

 If during implementing your tests you realize that you want to use a fixture function from multiple test files you can move it to a conftest.py file.
-You don’t need to import the fixture you want to use in a test, it automatically gets discovered by pytest.
+You don't need to import the fixture you want to use in a test, it automatically gets discovered by pytest.
 The discovery of fixture functions starts at test classes, then test modules, then conftest.py files and finally builtin and third party plugins.

 You can also use the conftest.py file to implement local per-directory plugins.
 Sharing test data